 Hausmann’s work has been featured in various venues and media including: Good Morning America, MTV, MTV2, PBS/City Arts, NY 1, New York Times, Time Out New York, New Yorker, New York Magazine, Fine Homebuilding, BRIC, Joe’s Pub, the Kitchen, PS 122, CBGBs, HERE, Westbeth Theatre, Galapagos, PS 1, Bowery Poetry Club, Surf Reality, Fringe Festival, Knitting Factory, Blue Rider, K & E Gallery, Artists Space, Art in General, Whitney Artworks, South Seaport, SECCA, Cleveland Institute of Contemporary Art, Allentown Art Museum, Albright-Knox Gallery, Bass Museum of Art and more.

 An avid fisherman, Hausmann spends time studying the weather and the sea, mostly in Maine.
-He lives and works in Brooklyn and Oak Hill, NY.
+After 30 years in Brooklyn, he now lives and works in Oak Hill, NY.